-Roaring Fork Valley · Colorado · Philanthropy Consulting
+Roaring Fork Valley · Philanthropy Consulting

 What We Do

-Design and implement planned giving programs that build lasting pipelines of estate commitments — from donor cultivation to gift closure, bequest societies, legacy recognition, and professional advisor engagement.
+Design and implement planned giving programs that build lasting pipelines of estate commitments — from donor cultivation to gift closure, including bequest societies, legacy recognition, and professional advisor engagement.

 Strategic counsel on identifying, cultivating, and closing transformational gifts from six to eight figures.
-A proven track record securing gifts from $10M to $40M, guiding your team through every step.
+A proven track record of securing gifts from $10M to $40M, guiding your team through every step.

 Audit and redesign your fundraising infrastructure — from CRM strategy and prospect management to donor communications — building systems that consistently deliver results year over year.